Some of the links listed require Adobe Acrobat Reader to view, download the reader for free.

 Student - Mallory Chua

-This semester, Ms. Chua has been invited by the Speech, Language and Hearing Sciences department at Purdue to revise and teach a graduate class on signal processing to second-year audiology clinical doctoral students.
+During the Spring 2013 semester, Ms. Chua has been invited by the Speech, Language and Hearing Sciences department at Purdue to revise and teach a graduate class on signal processing to second-year audiology clinical doctoral students.
 With feedback and input from many of her friends from internet communities, who are self-described “technology geeks” with various hearing impairments, Ms. Chua takes advantage of the opportunity to help audiology students understand what their tech-savvy patients want them to know.
-These efforts have resulted in a collaboration with the multidisciplinary engineering capstone course to work on designing solutions to make Purdue’s studio-style classrooms more accessible to people with hearing loss.
+These efforts have resulted in collaboration with the multidisciplinary engineering capstone course to work on designing solutions to make Purdue’s studio-style classrooms more accessible to people with hearing loss.
 Ms. Chua also has an interest in increasing access to STEM disciplines to children with hearing loss.

 Ms. Chua’s entry in the online Purdue directory states, “Deaf; please use text (email/SMS) to contact.
 Frantic gestures or throwing a shoe across the room will also get my attention.”
 Ms. Chua’s sense of humor and passion for her projects are evidenced by her attitude and actions.
 She views writing as a form of teaching and keeps an active blog on just about everything she does, from dancing to speech therapy to research in engineering education.
 She also developed a mini-workshop on the experience of living with hearing loss which is located on her blog.
 This workshop includes exercises for the participant – such as putting on a pair of headphones with music playing and trying to have a conversation with someone else.
 (She notes that you can explain what you’re doing if you want, but it may be more fun if you don’t.
 And, you get bonus points if it’s with a stranger.)
-This workshop is currently being used by a Purdue student group doing a project on understanding what it’s like to have a disability.
+This workshop was used by a Purdue student group doing a project on understanding what it’s like to have a disability.

 Ms. Chua reminds us that there is one world and we all experience it in a different way.
 In her words, “There are billions of us out here, all interacting with the universe in our own ways – a multiplicity of ways of hearing, seeing, moving, thinking feeling … and to simplify things into ‘this is the hearing world and you are either deaf or hearing in it,’ is to miss out on a lot of richness as to what the world is and who people are.
 Be aware of how you’re experiencing the world, and be aware that everyone you meet has their own experience of the universe, and that you don’t actually need to carve that universe into categories like “able/disabled” or “young/old” or “male/female” in order to experience and interact with it.”